nasa-lambda/cmb_footprint/README.md

 multiple other experiments listed in the configuration file.
 This is used so that a single experiment can have multiple entries for different patches, so we can choose to plot a single patch or multiple patches without the code thinking they are different experiments.
+All component maps must have the same coordinate system because we just sum the Healpix maps together.

 * **handler** : combination
 * **components** : The names of the other entries in the configuration file that